CarlWebster/XenServer/README.md

         about_CommonParameters (https:/go.microsoft.com/fwlink/?LinkID=113216).

 INPUTS
     None.
 You cannot pipe objects to this script.

 OUTPUTS
     No objects are output from this script.
 This script creates a Word, PDF, HTML, or plain text document.

 NOTES

         NAME: XS_Inventory.ps1
-        VERSION: 0.018
+        VERSION: 0.019
-        AUTHOR: Carl Webster and John Billekens along with help from Michael B. Smith, Guy Leech and the XenServer team
+        AUTHOR: Carl Webster and John Billekens along with help from Michael B. Smith, Guy Leech, and the XenServer team
         LASTEDIT: July 26, 2023

-EXAMPLES

     -------------------------- EXAMPLE 1 --------------------------

     PS C:\PSScript >.\XS_Inventory.ps1

     Outputs, by default, to HTML.
-    Prompts for the XenServer Host or Pool and login credentials.
+    Prompts for the XenServer Pool and login credentials.